k0rventen/apple-health-grafana/README.md

 This will create a .zip file that can be shared from the iPhone.

 Once you've copied/share the file to your computer, unzip it.
-You shoudl have a `export.xml` file in there.
+You should have a `export.xml` file in there.
 This is the file that contains all of your health data, and the one that will be parsed.

 ## Launching the stack